PaoloFromBru/my-tournament-app/README.md

    - **players** with columns `id` (uuid, primary key), `name` (text), `offense` (int4), `defense` (int4).
    - **tournaments** with columns `id` (uuid, primary key) and `name` (text).
 3. Under **Authentication** enable email login and disable anonymous sign ups.
+4. In the **Email** settings choose **Email OTP** for "Confirm signup" so new accounts receive a numeric code instead of a magic link.
+Also set the password recovery redirect URL to `<your site>/reset` so the reset link leads to the page for choosing a new password.
-4. Set the SMTP settings to use your [Resend](https://resend.com) credentials so Supabase will send verification codes via Resend.
+5. Set the SMTP settings to use your [Resend](https://resend.com) credentials so Supabase will send the emails via Resend.
-5. Grab the project URL and anon key from the Supabase settings and add them to an `.env` file using the variables shown in `.env.example`.
+6. Grab the project URL and anon key from the Supabase settings and add them to an `.env` file using the variables shown in `.env.example`.

 ## Authentication